Sample-optimal classical shadows for pure states: Independent Measurement Upper Bound

-As it turns out, however, our measurement algorithm is the same---on each copy of $\rho$, we make an independent measurement with the POVM $\mathcal{M}_1$, which can be performed with a random Clifford measurement since we only use third moments of the Haar measure.
+As it turns out, our measurement algorithm is the same as the one in \cite{Huang2020}---on each copy of $\rho$, we make an independent measurement with the POVM $\mathcal{M}_1$, which (on multi-qubit systems) can be performed with a random Clifford measurement since we only use third moments of the Haar measure.
 The difference is in how we construct our estimator for the unknown state.
 To see this, first let $\Psi_1, \ldots, \Psi_s$ be the Hermitian random variables for the measurement outcomes.
 Using Lemma~\ref{lem:first_moment}, notice that $\rhohat_{i} := (d+1)\Psi_i - I$ is an unbiased estimator for the unknown state, i.e., $\E[\rhohat_i] = \rho.$ The average of the $\rhohat_i$'s, i.e.,

 is effectively the Huang-Kueng-Preskill estimator.
 Our key observation is that when $\rho$ is pure, $\rhohat_i \rhohat_j$ is also an unbiased estimator of $\rho$:

 where we have used the independence of the measurements for the first equality and the purity of $\rho$ for the last.
 In light of this, we consider an estimator $\hat{Y}$ defined to be the average of the $s(s-1)$ quadratic terms where $i \neq j$.